 Deployment

-This document describes how Thunderbird websites are deployed to AWS Fargate.
+This document describes how Thunderbird websites are built and deployed to AWS Fargate.

 Overview